chrisgrieser/shimmering-obsidian/docs/Utility Features.md

 **`obackup`: Create a `backup` of your vault.**
 - Your whole vault will be compressed into a *zip* file and then moved to the location you specified in the [workflow configuration](Workflow%20Configuration.md#Backups) (`backup_destination`).
 There will be a notification when the backup has been completed.
 - This command will respect the maximum number of backups you have set ([workflow configuration](Workflow%20Configuration.md#Backups) `max_number_of_bkps`) to prevent taking up too much disk space.
 When the number is reached, every new backup causes the oldest backup to be deleted.
-- The hidden folders `.obsidian` and `.trash` are included in the backup.
+- The hidden folders `.obsidian` and `.trash` are included in the backup, the `.git` folder is excluded.
 - 💡 Advanced users: you can use the following AppleScript snippet to trigger a backup.
 This is useful to create automated backups via [launchd](https://launchd.info/), [Cron jobs](https://ostechnix.com/a-beginners-guide-to-cron-jobs/), or [Keyboard Maestro](https://www.keyboardmaestro.com/main/).

 ```applescript